SuperDARNCanada/borealis/docs/source/setup_software.rst

     - mkdir $HOME/logs

 #.
 Finally, add the GPS disciplined NTP lines to the root start up script.
+Note that you need to find the correct tty that your PPS signal line is connected to, it may not be ttyS0, especially if you have a PCIe expansion card.
+It may be ttyS1, ttyS2, ttyS3 or higher.

-    - /sbin/modprobe pps_ldisc && /usr/sbin/ldattach PPS /dev/ttyS0 && /usr/local/bin/ntpd
+    - /sbin/modprobe pps_ldisc && /usr/sbin/ldattach PPS /dev/[PPS tty] && /usr/local/bin/ntpd

 #.
-Verify that the PPS signal incoming on the DCD line of ttyS0 is properly routed and being received.
+Verify that the PPS signal incoming on the DCD line of ttyS0 (or ttySx where x can be any digit 0,1,2,3...) is properly routed and being received.
 You'll get two lines every second corresponding to an 'assert' and a 'clear' on the PPS line along with the time in seconds since the epoch.

     .. code-block::